 People also ask

-People also ask is my favourite Google feature.
+People also ask is my favorite Google feature.

 The people also ask feature gives you questions connected to your search query.